ewenmcneill/cpm-build-docker/README.md

 emulator](https://github.com/ogdenpm/thames-src) so that it can run more programs.
 And used it in [reverse engineering and rebuilding many Intel 8080 / ISIS programs](https://github.com/ogdenpm/intel80tools).
+He has also [ported several of the early Intel tools to C/C++](https://github.com/ogdenpm/c-ports), so they can be built to run natively on modern systems.